FREE NCE Study Guide 2026

 Official 2026 Reference Sources

-- NBCC/CCE NCE candidate handbooks for exam structure, timing, scoring method, and retake policy
+- NBCC/CCE Candidate Handbook for State Licensure (NCE) and the NCE Content Outline for exam structure, domain weights, timing, scoring method, and retake policy

 - Pearson VUE candidate process references linked from official handbook materials

-- U.S. Department of Labor O*NET wage and outlook data for counseling-related occupations
+- U.S. Bureau of Labor Statistics Occupational Outlook Handbook wage and outlook data for counseling occupations

 Always verify handbook version date before your exam window, since policy language can update.